sonhal/software-craftmanship/OOP.md

 #### Signs you have violated encapsulation

- - a object has to many public behaviours
+ - a object has to many public behaviors
  - getters, setters
  - law of demeter is broken
  - a class named something -er/-or